andrewn6/andrewhummus/README.md

 - data infrastructure
 - city infrastructure

-email me: andrew@glist.ai, would love to chat about anything related to ai, embedded systems, and tech.
+email me: andrew@glist.ai, would love to chat about anything related to ai, embedded systems, and technology